-A Provider that does not have an agreement or contract with us, or our subcontractor(s) to give services to our Members.
+A Provider that does not have an agreement or contract with us, or our subcontractor(s) to give services to our Members within your Service Area.

-Benefits are not available when you use Out-of-Network Providers, unless they are for Emergency or Urgent Care or for services approved in advance by Anthem as an Authorized Service.
+Benefits are not available when you use Out-of-Network Providers, unless they are for Emergency Care or for services approved in advance by Anthem as an Authorized Service.